Valeriy Davydenko: Death

 Davydenko and his wife had two daughters.
 Davydenko was found shot dead in the bathroom of his office in Kyiv on 23 May 2020.

-On 25 October 2020 Anatoliy Hunko from Servant of the People won the early election, called to replace Davydenko, in constituency 208 with 34.10%.
-Davydenko's wife Lyudmyla took 3rd place in the election with 26.68% of the votes.
+On 25 October 2020 Anatoliy Hunko from Servant of the People won the early election, called to replace Davydenko, in constituency 208 with 34.10% of the vote.
+Davydenko's wife Lyudmyla took 3rd place in the election with 26.68% of the vote.